Protect your home from cold-weather disasters when leaving town

 Even with the thermostat set in the 50s and sink cabinets left open, pipes in the attic can still freeze.
 Hot water tanks often are installed in attics to enhance the square footage of living spaces.

-Inhabitants of newly constructed homes should be aware of this possibility, she said, and take precautions.
-Bump the thermostat into the 60s, and have a neighbor, friend or family member periodically check on the house.
+• Have a neighbor, friend or family member periodically check on your house when out of town.
 The same goes for secondary homes that are inhabited sporadically.

-If a snowstorm hits, use a snow rake to promptly remove accumulated snow to prevent roof damage.
-In addition, take steps to prevent ice dams—thick ridges of ice that build up along a roof edge and prevent melting snow from draining.
+• If a snowstorm hits, use a snow rake to promptly remove accumulated snow and take steps to prevent ice dams—thick ridges of ice that build up along a roof edge—to prevent roof damage.

 Share